 9. Warrior of the Wild

 This is a standalone Viking-inspired tale.
-The main character, Rasmira, is trained her entire life to become a warrior.
+The main character, Rasmira, has trained her entire life to become a warrior.
 She is the daughter of the leader.
-In the village, to become a warrior, you have to take this test to prove that you are the strongest.
+In the village, to become a warrior, you must take this test to prove you are the strongest.
 You can protect the people.

 Something happens, and she gets kicked out of her village and is given a test to complete.
 This task is to kill a God, so she has to go into the woods where nobody ever goes in and survives.
 Moreover, she has to find a way to kill this God to return to her people.

-This is a fantastic story about friendship, about testing limits and figuring out who you are without the pressures of everybody else around you.
+This is a fantastic story about friendship, testing limits, and figuring out who you are without the pressures of everybody else around you.
 Rasmira was such a smart, capable character and was very proud at the same time.

 Author: Tricia Levenseller